Safeguarding Adult Procedures

 - to prevent significant harm to a child or serious harm to an adult including the wider public including through the prevention, detection and prosecution of a serious crime

-For further information see Darlington Safeguarding Partnership Information Sharing Protocol for Practitioners working with Children and Adults with need for Care and Support (PDF Document).
+For further information see Darlington Safeguarding Partnership Information Sharing Protocol (PDF Document).

 Mental capacity and consent in safeguarding and the legal duty to refer to the Local Authority:

 When and adult at risk is assessed as having capacity to consent to the safeguarding process and safeguarding adults’ procedures are being considered, it is good practice to obtain the consent of the adult believed to be at risk, if this is appropriate and safe to do so(see above paragraph).
 Consent should be sought where it is appropriate and safe to do so and should be obtained as early as possible and if appropriate, by the alerting agency so that the concerns can be progressed to ensure the safety of the adult at risk.
 The fact that consent has been granted must be recorded.

 If the adult at risk cannot be persuaded to give their consent, unless it is considered dangerous to do so, it should be explained to them that the information will be shared without consent.
 The reasons should be given and recorded.
 The safeguarding principle of proportionality should underpin decisions about sharing information without consent, and decisions should be on a case-by-case basis.